 Netherlands protests ‘despicable’ Russian response to MH17 verdict

-AMSTERDAM – The Dutch government said on Friday it had summoned the Russian ambassador in the Netherlands over what it called Moscow’s “utterly despicable” response to the verdict in the trial over the 2014 downing of Flight MH17.
+The Dutch government said on Friday it had summoned the Russian ambassador in the Netherlands over what it called Moscow’s “utterly despicable” response to the verdict in the trial over the 2014 downing of Malaysia Airlines Flight MH17.

-Russia said on Thursday the Dutch court’s decision to convict two former Russian intelligence agents and a Ukrainian separatist leader for shooting down the Malaysian airliner “neglected impartiality”.
+Russia said on Thursday the Dutch court’s decision to convict two former Russian intelligence agents and a Ukrainian separatist leader for shooting down the plane “neglected impartiality”.
 All 298 people aboard were killed.

-Prime Minister Ismail Sabri Yaakob on Friday said Malaysia supported the decision by the court to sentence the three suspects to life in prison for their role in the downing of Flight MH17.
-The three men were also ordered to pay at least €16 million (S$22.7 million) in compensation to relatives of the victims.
+Malaysia’s Prime Minister Ismail Sabri Yaakob on Friday said the country supported the court’s decision to sentence the three suspects to life in prison.
+The three were also ordered to pay at least €16 million (S$22.7 million) in compensation to relatives of the victims.

-The crash was by far the biggest loss of civilian life in the conflict up to that time, eliciting global outrage.
+The crash was the biggest loss of civilian life in the conflict up to that time, eliciting global outrage.

 Some of the victims’ families have suggested that the West’s failure to punish Moscow then is in part responsible for the invasion of Ukraine and the Russian war crimes that have become a part of everyday life in the country today.